Jenna Dear

-Jenna May Dear (born 29 May 1996) is an English footballer who plays as a midfielder for FC Fleury 91 in the French Division 1 Féminine.
+Jenna May Dear (born 29 May 1996) is an English footballer who plays as a midfielder for Women's Super League 2 club Ipswich Town.

 Career

 Born in Hayes, Hillingdon, Dear spent her early years at the Reading FC Girls' Centre of Excellence and played for Yiewsley Predators and Hayes & Yeading Youth.

-She joined Chelsea LFC at the age of 14, and went on loan to Watford Ladies in March 2015 for the first half of that season.
+Dear joined Chelsea LFC at the age of 14, and went on loan to Watford Ladies in March 2015 for the first half of that season.
 She joined Everton LFC in January 2016, before moving to Sheffield in April 2017.